 - Simple, reliable, and inexpensive

 - Meets our requirements for recommended airflow for a dog house.

-You’ll want to make sure you shrink wrap the wiring.
-That will help maintain longevity of the wiring and also help to protect the electrical circuit.
-Only setup an electric fan inside the dog house where it can’t get wet.
+You’ll want to make sure you shrink-wrap the wiring.
+That will help maintain the longevity of the wiring and also help to protect the electrical circuit.
+Only set up an electric fan inside the dog house where it can’t get wet.
 You’ll want to prevent short-circuiting and the like.

-Types Of Best Vents For Dog House Builders
+Types Of Best Vents For Dog House Builds

 There are a few types of roof vents.
-Two of the most common types are the ‘whirlybird’, rotating type and also the covered vent fixed type.
+Two of the most common types are the ‘whirlybird’, the rotating type, and the covered vent fixed type.
 Finding a small whirlybird vent to match the size of a small dog house can be a chore.
-You could make your own with a can and pair of steel cutters but that can be a whole adventure unto itself.
-Due to this fact, I recommend the much more obtainable covered, fixed roof style vent.
+You could make your own with a can and a pair of steel cutters, but that can be a whole adventure.
+Due to this, I recommend the much more obtainable covered, fixed-roof style vent.